pymupdf/PyMuPDF/docs/page.rst

       :arg float fontsize: *(New in v1.16.12)* the fontsize to use for the replacing text.
 If the text is too large to fit, several insertion attempts will be made, gradually reducing this value down to 4.
 If then the text will still not fit, no text insertion will take place at all.

       :arg int align: *(New in v1.16.12)* the horizontal alignment for the replacing text.
 See :meth:`insertTextbox` for available values.
-The vertical alignment is always centered (approximately).
+The vertical alignment is always (approximately) centered.

       :arg sequence fill: *(New in v1.16.12)* the fill color of the rectangle after applying the redaction.
 The default is *white = (1, 1, 1)*, which is also taken if *None* is specified. *(Changed in v1.16.13)* To suppress any fill color, specify *False*.
 In this cases the rectangle remains transparent.